joint-online-judge/JOJ3/README.md

 1. Make sure you are in a Unix-like OS (Linux, MacOS).
 For Windows, use [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install).

 2. Install [Go](https://go.dev/doc/install).
-Also make sure `make` and `git` are installed and all 3 programs are presented in `$PATH`.
+Also, make sure `make` and `git` are installed and all 3 programs are presented in `$PATH`.

-3. Enable cgroups v2 for your OS.
+3. Enable cgroup v2 for your OS.
 Check [here](https://stackoverflow.com/a/73376219/13724598).
 So that you do not need root permission to run `go-judge`.

 4. Clone [go-judge](https://github.com/criyle/go-judge).
 ```bash